-The transition from the current way of working to working with autonomy is often a complicated process, we can help you in the process of how to build an autonomous team.
+The transition from the current way of working to the new way of working is often complicated.
+We can help you in the process of how to build an autonomous team.

 Employees’ ways of working are changing, organisations are changing and old structures no longer work as well as they used to.
 Employees want more freedom and less control by others in the performance of their duties.
 This may be exciting for a manager.
 How can employees work together effectively in a team without a clear leader?
 Exactly: by creating self-managing or autonomous teams.

-So how do you efficiently create more autonomy in the workplace?
+So how do you efficiently create more autonomy at work?
 It starts with a clear goal: a dot on the horizon.
 Furthermore, you need to know which elements influence human behaviour, how routines are formed that help or hinder performance.

 Improving team dynamics directly affects the self-management within a team.
 As soon as the dynamics within a team are not good, the whole team runs into problems.
 People communicate less and do not work well together.
 There is also often a lack of psychological safety.